JaxGaussianProcesses/GPJax/README.md

 ## Citing GPJax

 If you use GPJax in your research, please cite our [JOSS paper](https://joss.theoj.org/papers/10.21105/joss.04455#).
-A sample Bibtex file is
+Sample Bibtex is given below:
 ```
 @article{Pinder2022,
   doi = {10.21105/joss.04455},